Director, LCSW, CSAT, CPTT

 Hi and welcome.

-I am the founder of The Center for Intimacy Recovery and Seen Therapy at the Center for Women’s Intimacy, in New York.
-Both of my practices focus primarily on intimacy and relationships.
+I am the founder of The Center for Intimacy Recovery in New York, which focuses primarily on intimacy and relationships.
 What I have found is that without a sense of intimacy with oneself, people can’t fully experience intimacy with someone else.
 Our hearts are fragile so we develop strategies to keep them safe and avoid getting hurt.
 Often these strategies later become maladaptive and stop serving us or they hold us back from achieving the connection and intimacy we are actually seeking.
-The Center for Intimacy Recovery and Seen Therapy both help clients to find ways to have the intimacy and connection in life that they are seeking.
+The Center for Intimacy Recovery helps clients to find ways to have the intimacy and connection in life that they are seeking.

-Prior to opening these practices, I worked in education for over 20 years.
+Prior to opening the Center for Intimacy Recovery, I worked in education for over 20 years.
 I received my Bachelors of Education in Israel and my Masters of Social Work from Rutgers University.

-To gain a better understanding around healthy sexuality and treatment for compulsive and destructive sexual behaviors and the trauma created through intimate betrayal, I am a member of the American Association of Sexuality Educators, Counselors and Therapists and have studied at the Modern Sex Therapy Institute where I have studied healthy sexuality and am currently working on my PhD in Clinical Sexology.
+To gain a better understanding around healthy sexuality and treatment for compulsive and destructive sexual behaviors and the trauma created through intimate betrayal, I have studied at the Modern Sex Therapy Institute where I have studied healthy sexuality.
 I have also studied with the International Institute of Trauma and Addiction Professionals where I became a Certified Sex Addiction Therapist and a Certified Partner Trauma Therapist.

 Seeking to further explore and work with how feelings and trauma are experienced and stored in the body rather than the mind, I have also been trained in Sensorimotor Psychotherapy which as explained on their website: